 No-recipe recipes may sound like a fun idea for busy people who have no time to follow convoluted recipes and the no-recipe recipe trend being promoted by the New York Times seems to be a popular one.
-Fun as they might be, no-recipe recipes are also a short cut to kitchen nightmares.
+Fun as they might be, no-recipe recipes are also a shortcut to kitchen nightmares.
+Now there’s a new cookbook full of them.

-Each week New York Times food editor Sam Sifton, the founding editor of NYT Cooking, sends out a newsletter in which he suggests recipes for dishes you could cook for the week ahead.
+Before the recently released New York Times Cooking No-Recipe Recipes cookbook, each week New York Times food editor Sam Sifton, the founding editor of NYT Cooking, has sent out a newsletter in which he suggests recipes for dishes you could cook for the week ahead.

 Sifton links to recipes secured behind a paywall, and then asks you to subscribe to access those recipes.
 Ironically, he is also galvanising a no-recipe recipe movement.
 Fun idea or short cut to kitchen nightmares?

-“But I don’t just cook with recipes, and I am not alone,” Sam Sifton said when he recently introduced his no-recipe recipe project.
+“But I don’t just cook with recipes, and I am not alone,” Sam Sifton said when he first introduced his no-recipe recipes project back in early 2019.
 “Indeed, cooking without recipes is a kitchen skill same as cutting vegetables into dice.
 It’s a way to improve your confidence in the kitchen and to make the act of cooking fun when sometimes it seems like a chore.”

-No, cooking without recipes is doltish unless you’ve been cooking your repertoire of dishes for years, you’re cooking for yourself, you’re a chef experimenting, or you’re a food writer or recipe developer.
+No, cooking without recipes is doltish unless you’ve been cooking your repertoire of dishes for years, you’re cooking for yourself, you’re a chef experimenting, a food writer or recipe developer, or you’re just a naturally good cook.
 When it comes to preparing and measuring ingredients, most chefs say it’s quite meditative.
-In fact, it’s the quiet before the storm.
+In fact, for them it’s the quiet before the storm of service.

 But cooking without recipes is not the same as cutting vegetables into dice – these two ’skills’ are not remotely related.
-This no-recipe recipe nonsense is just a way to sell more subscriptions to New York Times Cooking, which is ironic considering subscribers signed up for the recipes.
+This no-recipe recipe gibberish is just a way to sell more subscriptions to New York Times Cooking, which is ironic considering subscribers signed up for actual recipes with ingredients measured out.
+It’s an odd move when recipe writers are increasingly measuring ingredients down to the gram, instead of just writing ‘1 red onion, sliced’.

-It’s not just the idea that’s ill-advised, some of the non-recipe recipes are just not great ideas.
+It’s not just the idea that’s ill-advised, some of the no-recipe recipes are just not great cooking ideas.
 Take, for instance, ‘Steak Tacos with Pineapple Salsa’.
-I’ve been in kitchens where a chef can prep the mis en place with painstaking precision but given beef, pineapple and pickled jalapeños, I guarantee the chef is going to be asking “why is this protein not pork?”
+I’ve been in kitchens where a chef can prep the mis-en-place with painstaking precision, but given beef, pineapple and pickled jalapeños, I guarantee the chef is going to be asking “why is this protein not pork?”

-But the protein is pork, which is often paired with fruit, think prosciutto and melon, pork chops with apple sauce.
-In our part of the world pork and pomelo salad.
-Even ham and pineapple pizza, is an example.
+But the protein is pork, which is often paired with fruit.
+Think prosciutto and melon or pork chops with apple sauce.
+In our part of the world, there’s this Cambodian pork and pineapple curry-like soup.
+Oh, and ham and pineapple pizza – contentious as it is – is another example.

-Firstly, not marinating the meat for tacos is the first mis-step.
-You could call canned pineapple, pickled jalapeños and a healthy couple of shakes of chile powder a ‘salsa’ if you insist, but it’s not even remotely as good as even a store-bought, overly-sweet tomato salsa from a supermarket.
+Not marinating the meat for tacos is the first mis-step.
+You could call canned pineapple, pickled jalapeños and a healthy couple of shakes of chili powder a ‘salsa’ if you insist, but it’s not even remotely as good as even a store-bought, overly-sweet tomato salsa from a supermarket.
 And cheddar cheese?
 Can you not source queso fresco or quesillo in New York?
 I’d wager that the fresh tortillas are wheat not corn tortillas either.
+And “we have time”?
+How much time did you actually save by not weighing ingredients – besides the “pound of skirt steak”?

-The next non-recipe that caught my eye was ‘Steamed Mussels with Tomatoes and Chorizo’.
+The next non-recipe recipe that caught my eye was ‘Steamed Mussels with Tomatoes and Chorizo’.

 Once again Sifton insists “This is a no-recipe recipe, a recipe without an ingredients list or steps.
 It invites you to improvise in the kitchen.”
 If you asked a well-trained chef or cook to make steamed mussels with tomatoes and chorizo, they could knock out a pretty good version without having to measure anything.
 But where’s the creativity?